rbisdorff/Digraph3/docSphinx/tutorial.rst

 *Kemeny* 's as well as *Slater* 's ranking rules are furthermore computationally difficult problems and effective ranking results are only computable for tiny outranking digraphs (< 15 objects).

-More efficient ranking heuristics, like the Copeland and the Net-Flows rules, are therefore needed in practice.
+More efficient ranking heuristics, like the Copeland and the *NetFlows* rules, are therefore needed in practice.

 Kohler's ranking-by-choosing rule
 .................................